IAG: Input-aware Backdoor Attack on VLM-based Visual Grounding: Conclusion

 \section{Conclusion}

-In this paper, we propose IAG, a novel input-aware backdoor attack against VLMs in visual grounding tasks.
-By leveraging a text-conditional U-Net, IAG generates adaptive, semantically guided triggers that manipulate grounding outputs according to the input image while preserving clean performance.
-Theoretical analysis demonstrates the feasibility and convergence of our approach, and comprehensive experiments across multiple VLMs and datasets confirm its high ASR, stealthiness, and transferability.
-Notably, IAG remains robust under existing defense strategies and performs well even under low poison rates and real-world conditions.
+In this paper, we propose IAG, a novel input-aware backdoor attack against VLM-based visual grounding.
+IAG utilizes a text-conditioned U-Net to generate dynamic, text-guided triggers that can manipulate grounding outputs toward any attacker-specified object in the input image, all while maintaining performance on benign samples.
+Comprehensive experiments across multiple VLMs and datasets confirm its effectiveness, stealthiness, and unnoticeability.
+Notably, IAG remains robust under various defense strategies and performs well even under low poison rates, transferring scenarios and real-world conditions.
 We hope this work sparks further attention to the overlooked security risks in grounding-capable VLMs.